k1m190r/dlis/README.md

 #### NEXT

+Think about the run.go Run(*V) *V, how does it work?
+It takes a *V which is slice of *V and think of them as one feeding the other.
+Values are simply get imbeded into the next?

+Let code deal with io.Reader, *V deals only with []byte to values

+Default value objects are closures, that generate default value.

 Overhaul to keep the io.Reader around.
 LRS is a temporary transient structure that needs to go away.
 Need to get to object data as soon as possible.

 Start overhaul with SUL.